nishajagan/nishajagan.github.io/chinookdb.md

-21. Find the customer that has spent the most on music for each country.
+**21. Find the customer that has spent the most on music for each country.**
 ```sql
 WITH t1 AS
 (